Last updated: May 19th, 2020 at 10:42 am

-Cookies are small pieces of data, stored in text files, that are stored on your computer or other device when websites are loaded in a browser.
-They are widely used to “remember” you and your preferences, either for a single visit (through a “session cookie”) or for multiple repeat visits (using a “persistent cookie”).
+Cookies are small pieces of data, contained in text files, that are stored on your device you’re your device loads a website in a browser.
+They are generally used to “remember” you and your preferences, either for a single visit (through a “session cookie”) or for multiple repeat visits (using a “persistent cookie”).
 They ensure a consistent and efficient experience for visitors, and perform essential functions such as allowing users to register and remain logged in.
 Cookies may be set by the site that you are visiting (known as “first party cookies”), or by third parties, such as those who serve content or provide advertising or analytics services on the website (“third party cookies”).
 Both websites and HTML emails may also contain other tracking technologies such as “web beacons” or “pixels.”
-These are typically small transparent images that provide us with statistics, for similar purposes as cookies.
-They are often used in conjunction with cookies, though they are not stored on your computer in the same way.
+These are typically small images that provide us with statistics and are often used in conjunction with cookies.
 As a result, if you disable cookies, web beacons may still load, but their functionality will be restricted.

 We set cookies in a number of different locations across our services.
 These include:

 Necessary cookies help make a website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without these cookies.

 |rc::a||google.com||Persistent||HTML||This cookie is used to distinguish between humans and bots.
 This is beneficial for the website, in order to make valid reports on the use of their website.|

 |rc::b||google.com||Session||HTML||This cookie is used to distinguish between humans and bots|

 |rc::c||google.com||Session||HTML||This cookie is used to distinguish between humans and bots|